KrzysztofKobylinski/robofriends/README.md

 ### Functionality:

-* Aplikacja is displaying card components with robots.
+* App is displaying Card components with different robots.
 * Robot list is fetched from RoboApi.
-* SearchBox is connected to CardList, CardList is updating in real time.
+* SearchBox is connected to CardList.
+* CardList is updating in real time.